RottabMahmoud/crealytics/README.md

 - React hooks
 - Styled components

-## Some of the challenges I've faced and how I've tackled them.
+## Some of the challenges I've faced and how I've tackled them

 - Parsin a CSV file, using d3 was very helpful.
 - Rendering 20k Items into our display, and handling pagination upon filtering, done filter() just before we slice() to show each Item list per page.